Fostering Internal Innovation: Transforming Ideas into Action

 • Remain competitive: Intrapreneurs usually don’t over-engineer and they don’t hang around.
 They like to develop and test their ideas as quickly as possible to find out what works and doesn’t.
 You can use this speed to push new products and services to market faster and take the first mover advantage.

-3 Inspiring Examples of Employee Intrapreneurship
+3 Inspiring Employee Intrapreneurship Examples

 With so many examples of successful intrapreneurship, it’s hard to pick favorites, but if you’re wondering how impactful intrapreneurship can be, here’s a collection of three great stories from some of the biggest intrapreneurs